CenterDevice/ceres/docs/ceres.1.md

 ### instances terminate *INSTANCE_ID ...*

   *instances terminate* terminates instances by instance id and outputs the corresponding state changes.
+A prompt will ask for confirmation before any termination is executed.
 The output can be controlled to allow for human readable format or JSON format for post-processing.

   *INSTANCE_ID ...*
   : Sets the instance id to terminate.
 Multiple instance ids may be set.